 • Milk – You can either use whole milk (this is not a diet recipe, after all) or buttermilk.
 I’d steer clear of the lemon / vinegar and milk substitute, however– it could alter how these rise.

 • Oil – Not butter.
 Oil is best for making these.
 If you’ve the time to make clarified butter, it works well here.
 For those of us that haven’t the time to do so for a batch of waffles, feel free to use any neutral-tasting oil.
-I use sunflower oil, but vegetable, canola, etc. would work well too.
+I use sunflower oil, but vegetable oil, canola oil, etc. would work well too.
 For more flavor, coconut oil is a great option here.

 How to make the best Belgian waffles

 As it is, not every recipe for American-style Belgian waffles is made the same.
-Some require folding voluptuous clouds of firmly whipped egg whites into the batter.
-Others also require that egg yolks and sugar be ribboned together until thick and a stunning pale primrose.
+Some require folding voluptuous clouds of firmly whipped egg whites into the batter with a rubber spatula.
+Others also require that egg yolks and sugar be ribboned together with a hand mixer until thick and a stunning pale primrose.

 These methods and tips are acceptable, of course— everyone has a technique that works for them.